-“12-hour battery life, great sound, and a killer price make them hard to beat.”
+“With 12-hour battery life, great sound, and a good price, the Beats Flex are hard to beat.”

 - Very good sound quality

 - Very good call quality